alexhongs/Fortress/README.md

 https://youtu.be/q4EUqPmK18s

+## Instruction
+To get started, download required files mentioned in `Requirements` and run `main.py`

 ## Curved Terrain
 Using predefined points on map, you can move along the segment between points.
 When shot bullet touches near the point, it creates more points along the destruction area.